pasalino/PresentationDriver/Readme.md

 It's a basic example to use arduino with serial

 ##Electrical Scheme
-In docs there is an Elettrical scheme for build a device Use Fritzing for open and look how connect all components
+In docs there is an Electrical scheme for build a device Use Fritzing for open and look how connect all components
 ###Components
 * Arduino uno